MisterY3515/TriCord/README.md

 2. Install via FBI (CIA) or place in `/3ds/` (3DSX)
 3. Launch and log in with QR code or email/password

+### Login Methods

+**QR Code** — Scan using the Discord mobile app.

+**Email / Password** — Enter your credentials directly on the bottom screen.

+**token.txt** — If you cannot use the above methods, you can log in using your Discord token:
+1. Create a file named `token.txt` at `sdmc:/3ds/TriCord/token.txt`
+2. Paste your Discord token inside (plain text, no extra whitespace)
+3. Launch TriCord — it will automatically read the token, log in, and delete the file

+> ⚠️ Never share your Discord token with anyone.
+Treat it like a password.

 ### ⚠️ Security Notice
 The account information is stored in `/3ds/TriCord/accounts`. **Although this file is encrypted, never share it with others.** Sharing this file may allow unauthorized access to your Discord account.